okta/okta-sdk-dotnet/docs/OrgSettingApi.md

 Retrieve the Okta Support Settings

-Gets Okta Support Settings of your organization.
+Retrieves Okta Support Settings of your organization

 ### Example
 ```csharp